Skip to main content

 jq is a really neat json formatter for the unix/mac command line.

-Assuming you receive a 200 response, you can create (or update) a user in your database, linking their Passlock user.id to their account.
-During subsequent authentication, you will receive the same Passlock user id, which you'll use to lookup your user's record.
+Assuming you receive a 200 response, you can create (or update) a user in your database, linking their Passlock sub (subject/user id) to their local account.
+During subsequent authentication, you will receive the same Passlock sub, which you'll use to lookup your user's record.

 warning

-Don't use the Passlock user id as your database primary key.
-Generate your own PK, but store (and index) the Passlock user id
+Don't use the Passlock sub as your database primary key.
+Generate your own PK, but store (and index) the Passlock sub

 Next steps